 Here at The Simmons Law Group, we do just that.
 As your elder neglect and nursing home abuse attorneys, we can make sure that you get the level of detailed care you deserve for your personal injury case.

 The Simmons Law Group: Large Firm Experience, Small Firm Customer Service

 Before establishing The Simmons Law Group, Attorney James Simmons represented those seeking justice in three of the Country’s largest law firms.
-While doing so, Attorney Simmons gained invaluable experience and knowledge that would later help him start his own personal injury law firm in Orlando, Florida, The Simmons Law Group.
+While doing so, Attorney Simmons gained invaluable experience and knowledge that would later help him start his own personal injury law firm, The Simmons Law Group.

 As personal injury lawyers, we can help with the following cases:

 Civil cases are handled on a contingency fee basis.
 This means that you do not have to pay anything unless a recovery is made on your behalf.

 As top elder neglect and nursing home abuse attorney, we provide expert legal representation for our clients to help them find the justice they are looking for.
 Contact us today if you’re ready to have us fight the good fight on your behalf at (407) 454-3000.